masterofobzene/ChatterboxToolkitUI/README.md

 ```
 * Running on local URL:  http://127.0.0.1:7860
 ```

-Open the local URL in your web browser to use the application.
+Your browser should open with the app ready to be used.

 ## A Typical Workflow

 1.  **Create a Project**: Navigate to the "Projects" tab and create a new project.
 2.  **Prepare Data**:
     -   Upload a long text file to the project's `input_files` folder using the "Project Utilities" uploader or manually move it there.
     -   Go to the "Data Preparation" tab to split the text into manageable chunks.
-The outputs will be saved to the `processed_text/` folders.
+The outputs will be saved to the configured output folder.
 3.  **Generate Audio**:
     -   Go to the "Batch Generation" tab.
     -   Load your processed files from the project.